MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Risk scores

 A risk score is a measure of a customer's credit worthiness.
 It's used to define a customer's credit management blocking and exclusion rules.
 The risk score and rules that you define can be used to automatically calculate a customer's credit limit.
 You can also define risk assessments that can be assigned to customers based on their risk score.

+### Roll forward

+Rolling forward in Dynamics 365 involves carrying forward specific data, such as account balances or budget figures, from the closed financial period to the beginning of the next period.
+This ensures a smooth transition and continuity in financial reporting.

 ### Routing